DoclerLabs/hexUnit/README.md

 - Asynchronous testing.
 - Solution event based.
 Define your own console/system to display/write your results.
 - Compatible with NodeJS for Travis integration.
-- Test only one method
+- Possibility to test only one method (For shortcut IDE integration)

 ## List of metadatas